dovecot/documentation/source/configuration_manual/howto/director_with_lua.rst

      PRIMARY KEY (backend_id, user_hash)
   );

 The user is routed to the backend in the `user_backend` table.
 If no entry exists, the script creates one.
+If you used Dovecot 2.x's `director_tag` functionality, you can create an entry yourself with the appropriate backend.

 Configuration
 -------------